Rebekah Hatherly

 A Bit About Me

 I appreciate you taking the time to read!
 It would be an honour to connect and learn about how I can best support you.
-I’m here to walk alongside clients, adjusting my approach to help facilitate what feels most helpful and supportive to you!

 Image Description: Rebekah is centered in the photo, smiling with her teeth.
 She has short, dark hair.
 She is wearing a sleeveless black top and has a visible tattoo of two sea turtles on their upper left arm.
 The background is plain and neutral.